|COVID-19 Information Hotline|

 Tua Pek Kong Temple

 Built in 1913, and located on (then known as) River Road next to the Miri River and alongside the old fish market, the temple was built and dedicated to the beloved deity by overseas chinese trading or working in Miri then.
-It is the oldest temple in Miri, and the only building that had survived World War II bombings and fires.
+It is the oldest temple in Miri, and one of the few buildings in Miri that had survived World War II bombings and fires.

 According to local legends, in the early 1900s as a result of the population explosion in Miri due to the oil boom, a mysterious epidemic spread, wiping out a large number of the population in what was then a small fishing village.
-The local chinese at the time believed the disease was caused by "evil spirits", and turned to a wise man, known as "Chan Chak", who suggested that a monk be commissioned to appease these "spirits".
+The locals at the time believed the disease was caused by "evil spirits", and turned to a wise man, known as "Chan Chak", who suggested that a monk be commissioned to appease these "spirits".

 A "spirit-pacifying ritual" was carried out near Miri River, and placed an altar at the location.
 The epidemic and death tolls did indeed stop - and in gratitude, the temple was erected near the river to revere "Tua Pek Kong", a god commonly worshipped by chinese immigrants who had left China in search for better livelihood in the late 19th and early 20th centuries.